jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ### 2021 8/11: Full swing analysis

 * need to get shoulder tilt at 8% right
-* hand too high beginning of back swing, hips do not start to turn
+* hand too high at the beginning of back swing, hips do not start to turn.
 * swing started by hand not hip turn
-* Zach has the hand low.
+* Zach has the hand lower.

 ![](./images/0811-01.png)

-* He keeps them lower at the end of the back swing and not going that .
+* He keeps them lower at the end of the back swing and not going that far.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2odG0NPBh_Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>